 Lexmark owns and operates a Blue Angel certified and ISO 17025 accredited chemical emission test laboratory.
-This allows us to perform in-house tests for Blue Angel certification and EPEAT.
-We also conduct additional tests to gain a better understanding of emissions sources and solutions for mitigation.
+This allows us to perform accredited in-house tests for Blue Angel certification and EPEAT.
+Moreover, frequent trials are conducted to gain a better understanding of emissions sources and solutions for mitigation.